captain-woof/TunnelPy/README.md

   This will establish a tunnel between **10.0.0.8:4444 <--> 127.0.0.1:7878**, and you can communicate with 10.0.0.8:4444 to actually talk to 127.0.0.1:7878.

   Do note that you will also see the request and response data in transit because of '-v'.
+Also, default timeout of 1 second is used, since '-t' is not used.

 - **Example 2:**